rawleyfowler/dotfiles/README.md

 # dotfiles
-my vim dotfiles and other config stuff, feel free to use :D
+These dotfiles are my current setup for vim and the fish shell.
+I will be adding more in the future.